macagr/macagr.github.io/posts/playing-with-metadata-endpoints.md

 # <a name="examples"></a>Running the Examples & Final Thoughts
-For the AWS and Azure examples above, I have created snippets in Pulumi that allow you to deploy the services and try out the attack paths we mentioned in here.
+For the AWS and Azure examples above, I have created snippets in Pulumi that allow you to deploy the services and try out the attack paths I mentioned in here.
 For Google Cloud, as mentioned above, I have used the code in [https://github.com/matti/google-cloud-run-shell](https://github.com/matti/google-cloud-run-shell).
 To make it simple to access all the examples, I have compiled all the sources as a new repository in [https://github.com/macagr/cloud-metadata-endpoints-examples](https://github.com/macagr/cloud-metadata-endpoints-examples).

-When we started creating this post, My intention was to go in detail as to how different cloud providers treated the metadata in the case of container services and how realistic attack vectors could be use to attack them.
+When I started creating this post, my intention was to go in detail as to how different cloud providers treated the metadata in the case of container services and how realistic attack vectors could be use to attack them.
 I did not realize how much of a monumental task it would be to attempt to completely cover all the topics in a short amount of text.

 That being said, it has been really interesting to compile these findings, especially for Google Cloud.
 In the future I will revisit each of the cases presented in here and go more into detail (on separate posts) for this type of exploitation.